Print

 Reactivity Profile

 SULFUR reacts violently with strong oxidizing agents causing fire and explosion hazards [Handling Chemicals Safely 1980 p.
 871].
 Reacts with iron to give pyrophoric compounds.
 Attacks copper, silver and mercury.
 Reacts with bromine trifluoride, even at 10°C [Mellor 2:113.
 1946-47].
 Ignites in fluorine gas at ordinary temperatures [Mellor 2:11-13 1946-47].
 Reacts to incandescence with heated with thorium [Mellor 7:208 1946-47].
 Can react with ammonia to form explosive sulfur nitride.
 Reacts with calcium phosphide incandescently at about 300°C. Reacts violently with phosphorus trioxide [Chem.
 Eng.
 News 27:2144 1949].
 Mixtures with ammonium nitrate or with metal powders can be exploded by shock [Kirk and Othmer 8:644].
 Combinations of finely divided sulfur with finely divided bromates, chlorates, or iodates of barium, calcium, magnesium, potassium, sodium, or zinc can explode with heat, friction, percussion, and sometimes light [Mellor 2 Supp.1:763.
 1956].
 A mixture with barium carbide heated to 150°C becomes incandescent.
 Reacts incandescently with calcium carbide or strontium carbide at 500°C. Attacks heated lithium, or heated selenium carbide with incandescence [Mellor 5:862 1946-47].
 Reacts explosively if warmed with powdered zinc [Mellor 4:476.
 1946-47].
 Reacts vigorously with tin [Mellor 7:328.
 1946-47].
 A mixture with potassium nitrate and arsenic trisulfide is a known pyrotechnic formulation [Ellern 1968 p.
 135].
 Mixtures with any perchlorate can explode on impact [ACS 146:211-212].
 A mixture of damp sulfur and calcium hypochlorite produces a brilliant crimson flash with scatter of molten sulfur [Chem.
 Eng.
 News 46(28):9 1968].
 Takes fire spontaneously in chlorine dioxide and may produce an explosion [Mellor 2:289 (1946-47)].
 Ignites if heated with chromic anhydride ignite and can explode, [Mellor 10:102 (1946-47)].
 Even small percentages of hydrocarbons in contact with molten sulfur generate hydrogen sulfide and carbon disulfide, which may accumulate in explosive concentrations.
-Sulfur reacts with Group I metal nitrides to form flammable mixtures, evolving flammable and toxic NH3 and H2S gasses if water is present.
-(Mellor, 1940, Vol. 8, 99).
+Sulfur reacts with Group I metal nitrides to form flammable mixtures, evolving flammable and toxic NH3 and H2S gases if water is present (Mellor, 1940, Vol. 8, 99).

 Belongs to the Following Reactive Group(s)